Rubelefsky/awscloud/README.md

 <h1>AWS Cloud Resume Challenge</h1>

-This Github repo will be for  the AWS Cloud Resume Challenge that I will be taking a part in.
+This Github repo will be for the AWS Cloud Resume Challenge I will be participating in.
 1. Certification
 Your resume needs to have the AWS Cloud Practitioner certification on it.
 This is an introductory certification that orients you on the industry-leading AWS cloud – if you have a more advanced AWS cert, that’s fine but not expected.
 You can sit this exam online for $100 USD.
 A Cloud Guru offers exam prep resources.
+(In Progress as of 07/10/2023)

-2. HTML
+~~2.
+HTML~~
 ~~Your resume needs to be written in HTML.
 Not a Word doc, not a PDF.
 Here is an example of what I mean.~~

 3. CSS